TaiyabAlam0786/TaiyabAlam0786/README.md

 TaiyabAlam0786/TaiyabAlam0786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I am Taiyab Alam pursuing BCA from Vidya vihar Institute of Technology, purnea My skills C,C++,Java, HTML
+I am Taiyab Alam pursuing BCA from Vidya Vihar Institute of Technology, purnea,my Skills  Java,C++and MySQL , i am learning Full stack Web development by coding ninjas. easily understanding any new Technology
-I am learning JavaScript,java,DSA